digiscot/digiscot-website/pages/onedigital/home.md

 ## Get involved

 If you are interested in helping others to get online, or want to improve the way your organisation uses digital then we would love to work with you.
-Click on the links below for more information:
+<br>Click on the links below for more information:

 - [I want to help others to get online](http://digital.scvo.org.uk/onedigital/helping-others)